TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ## Cultural Administration

-{{< accordion title="Previously serving in culture and arts department of domestic or foreign government, or culture and arts institutions established by law or as expert or researcher, having culture and arts portfolio with outstanding performance in addition." suffix="1." bottomless="false" >}}
+{{< accordion title="Previously serving in culture and arts department of domestic or foreign government, or culture and arts institutions established by law or as expert or researcher, having culture and arts portfolio with outstanding performance in addition." suffix="1." bottomless="true" >}}

 * Proof of serving for cultural institutions or technological and research bodies related to arts and culture, which are lawfully established nationwide and abroad, together with copies of recommendation letters from the institution.
 {{< /accordion >}}

-{{< accordion title="Currently or previously serving international non-governmental organization, having culture and arts portfolio with outstanding performance in addition." suffix="2." bottomless="false" >}}
+{{< accordion title="Currently or previously serving international non-governmental organization, having culture and arts portfolio with outstanding performance in addition." suffix="2." bottomless="true" >}}

 * Proof of serving in arts and cultural sections of an international arts NGO, together with copies of recommendation letters from the NGO.(Please refer to the UNESCO website for examples of arts NGOs: